Dealing with complexities

-Manufacturing companies have to focus hard on balancing innovation with operational efficiency in the current low spend climate.
-Technological advancements that once led internal consolidation have also spread across the global supply chain to enable methodologies like Just-In-Time delivery for those who can adapt.
-Rapid product development is already being accelerated by innovations like additive manufacturing technologies that offer reproducibility at scales even larger than before allowing new entities to upstage existing establishments.
+In a low spend and high innovation environment, manufacturing companies have to focus hard on balancing operational efficiency with technological advancements that affect internal consolidation and global supply chains.
+Rapid product development have accelerated new approaches like additive manufacturing technologies that offer reproducibility at scales even larger than before allowing new entities to upstage existing establishments.

 As markets mature, the design function needs to rely on extensive use of simulation methods to work through more choices and arrive at marketable products.
-The management function itself needs to be global and local at the same time.
-This is an industry-wide acknowledgement of the need to optimally use resources and skill sets where available in different regions, while also integrating with local cultures and work styles.
-Channel sales and direct sales in large markets, especially in emerging countries, are often decentralised with much less control on the last mile.
+Being local and global is a requisite mind-set that has led to industry-wide change in practices and upgrading of skill sets across regions.
+Today channel sales and direct sales in large markets, especially in emerging countries, are decentralised with much less control on the last mile.

-These challenges are all surmountable provided data is recognized as being one fundamental enabler of change, operational efficiency and quality, especially when coupled with the appropriate systems and processes.
+These challenges are all surmountable provided data is recognized as being one of the fundamental enablers of change, operational efficiency and quality, especially when coupled with the appropriate systems and processes.

 Technology penetration has resulted in instrumentation of data collection right from the assembly line to the end customer’s interactions with products and services.
-The Internet-of-Things (IoT) is increasingly allowing measurability of processes, people and products at very fine granularities that was unimaginable even a few years ago.
-While sectors like financial services are only now waking up to the possibilities of exploiting data, manufacturing sectors, especially those of advanced high-technology specialisation, have had to deal with massive amounts of data for decades now.
+The Internet-of-Things (IoT) is increasingly allowing measurability of processes, people and products at a micro level that was unimaginable even a few years ago.
+Manufacturing sectors, especially those of advanced high-technology specialisation, have had to deal with massive amounts of data for decades now.
 To truly benefit from the revolution driven by IoT, however, it becomes necessary to have a scalable end-to-end data processing pipeline that is able to collect, analyse and act on the mass of data in quick time.

-The Data Team can help manufacturing companies adopt data as the fundamental enabler in improving profitability, achieve operational efficiencies and drive innovation.
+The Data Team can assist manufacturing companies to adopt data as the fundamental enabler in improving profitability, achieve operational efficiencies and drive innovation.